chipzx92/DataEngineeringI320/docs/presentations/sql/select_basics/index.md

 WHERE  [conditions about rows]
 ```

-I wait until the end to specify the columns I want to see, so I start my queries with `SELECT *`
-where the star means "all columns".

-We will build our queries up step by step.
-This is a little laborious but as our queries become more
-complex (especially as we work with more than one table) you'll find that this habit serves you
-very well.

 # The FROM clause: specifying the table you want
 A relational database like Postgres stores data in _tables_.
 A table is a logical collection of data
 represented in a tabular form of _rows_ and _columns_.
 A row of data represents a single instance of